Loading

 When the angel of the Lord appears to Gideon, he's literally hiding from the Midianites in a winepress.
 God calls him a mighty warrior anyway.
 Gideon tests God twice with a wool fleece, and God patiently confirms the call.
 Then God reduces Gideon's army from 32,000 to just 300 men — so there's no question who wins the battle.
 Armed with torches, jars, and trumpets, the 300 rout the entire Midianite camp.

-Israel is hiding in caves, starving under Midianite oppression, when God taps an unlikely farmer — threshing wheat in a winepress because he's terrified — to lead the rescue.
-What follows is a raw back-and-forth: doubt, arguments, signs, midnight demolitions, and a God who meets every hesitation with patience.
+Israel is hiding in caves, starving under Midianite oppression, when God taps the most unlikely guy to lead the rescue — a farmer threshing wheat in a winepress because he's terrified.
+What follows is one of the most honest conversations with God in the entire Bible. patience.

 Share this event